The Hampton Estate, as it is today, was the vision of a local solicitor Mr Theodore Foster in 1913.

 The Model Village was built on some of the remaining estate land near Hampton House in 1963.

-Remains of the farm buildings can still be seen alongside.
+Remains of the farm buildings can still be seen below.

 The stables for Hampton Court, now Hampton Close, the row of cottages alongside the by-pass.